 I never use the winter as an excuse to stay indoors, so I’ve compiled a list of what to do in Seattle when it rains.
 From exploring the underground of Seattle to sampling chocolate, I’ve found many enjoyable Seattle rainy day activities.

-Whether it’s the middle of winter or the occasional rainy day in the summer, there’s always something to do.
-So grab your rain jacket and rain boots and learn about some of the best things to do in Seattle on a rainy day.
+There’s always something to do, whether it’s the middle of winter or the occasional rainy day in the summer.
+So grab your rain jacket and rain boots (and all your Seattle rain gear, for that matter!) and learn about some of the best things to do in Seattle on a rainy day.

 1. Explore the Seattle Central Library